jakubMitura14/genlm-control/docs/index.md

     },
 }

-# Create a language model potential
+# Create a language model potential.
-# Since this task is harder, we use a larger model than GPT2.
+# Since this task is harder, we use a larger model.
-# (You will need to login via the Hugging Face CLI and gain access to the model.)
+# (You will need to login via the Hugging Face CLI and have access to the model.)
 llm = PromptedLLM.from_name(
     "meta-llama/Llama-3.2-1B-Instruct",
     eos_tokens=[b"<|eom_id|>", b"<|eot_id|>"],